QuineDot/rust-learning/src/pf-shared-nested.md

 println!("{snek:?}");
 ```

 That doesn't seem so bad though, right?
-Well, it's quite as bad as the `&mut`
+Well, it's not quite as bad as the `&mut`
-case, but it's still usually too restrictive to be useful.
+case, but it's often still too restrictive to be useful.
 ```rust,compile_fail
 # use std::cell::Cell;
 # #[derive(Debug)]